 Wahtumba Creek Swamp

-When you go right up the creek, at low tide, there are deep corners that are still a couple of meters deep, one and a half meters deep.
+If you are in the creek, at low tide, there are deep corners that are still a couple of meters deep, these are the spots that the whiting get trapped in with the tides.

 We thought people were raiding our pots and stealing the crabs because all the ropes were snipped.
-And it was actually the kites that were doing it, the Sea Eagles that we’re doing and not people.
+But it was actually the Brahiminy Kites and the Sea Eagles that we’re doing it and not people.

-At high tide, the water is crystal clear up the Estuary.
-So you can pretty much sight them, you’ll see every fish you catch.
+At high tide, the water is crystal clear up in the creek Estuary.
+So you can pretty much sight every fish you catch.

 Recommend Gear to Carry